Epivara (epi:epic, var:change) is bringing

 Vice President of Research

 Chanjin majored in reproductive biology and received his PhD from Hanyang University and his postdoctoral training from the University of Illinois Urbana-Champaign.
-He was an adjust research assist professor with the College of Veterinary Medicine at the University of Illinois Urbana-Champaign until he joined Epivara in 2020.
+He is now Adjunct Research Assistant Professor at the same department.
+He joined Epivara in 2020.

 He has a great deal of experience in the male and female reproductive systems of various vertebrates and has authored several excellent publications.
 He leads research design, data analysis, and reporting for Epivara.